These gingerbread bath bombs take holiday de-stressing to a delicious level

-These gingerbread bath bombs are adorable and as easy to make as baking real gingerbread cookies.
-Take some treat yo’self time from your holiday schedule and have a soothing bath with them.
-Or make a few extras and give them out to your friends.
-Everyone deserves some me-time in the month of December.
-Let this be yours.
+These gingerbread bath bombs are as easy to make as baking real gingerbread cookies—no joke.
+Escape from your hectic holiday schedule with some soothing bath time, holiday-style.
+You could easily make a few extras and give them out to your friends as the perfect secret Santa gift.
+Everyone deserves some me-time during the month of December—let this be yours.

 DIY Gingerbread Bath Bombs

 - 1/4 cup epsom salt

 - 1/4 cup citric acid

 - 1/2 tsp ground ginger